keycloak/keycloak/examples/broker/google-authentication/README.md

 load their profile from Google.
 For that, this application demonstrates how to retrieve the token issued by a social provider for the authenticated user and use this token to invoke Google's API.

-Make sure you've set up a application in Google
+Make sure you've set up an application in Google
 --------------------------------------

 This example application requires you to create a Google Application.
 How to create it is beyond the scope of this